 The overall background is strongly influenced by solar activity: it is lowest at solar maximum, when a stronger solar magnetic field inhibits the propagation of cosmic rays into the inner solar system, and is about twice as high at solar minimum.
 Veto performance is another major influence on background levels.
-During the performance verification phase, it was found that the Veto can help to reduce the count rate by approximately 50% for ISGRI and 40% for PICsIT.
+During the Performance Verification Phase, it was found that the Veto can help to reduce the count rate by approximately 50% for ISGRI and 40% for PICsIT.

-Since the background is strongly energy-dependent below ~100 keV, background cubes (2D-images as a function of energy) are constructed from all available empty fields and high latitude observations for each ISGRI energy channel (~0.5 keV).
+Since the background is strongly energy-dependent below $\sim 100$ keV, background cubes (2Dimages as a function of energy) are constructed from all available empty fields and high latitude observations for each ISGRI energy channel ( $\sim 0.5$ keV).
 These are used by default in OSA, both for imaging and spectral analysis: the high-resolution maps are combined to match the specified energy bands.
 An example of these background maps is shown in Figure 5.

 From the first instrument activation, bursts in the PICsIT count rate were observed (see Figure 6).
 In the time-integrated detector images, they are seen as tracks of bright pixels, indicating that these events are related to the interaction of cosmic rays with the detector.
-The contribution of these cosmic-ray induced triggers to the total PICsIT background is of the order of 10%, but they mainly affect the low-energy channels below ~300 keV (up to about 30% of the total background).
-Since in the standard observing mode only histograms are downloaded, this introduces non-statistical fluctuations in the data, up to a factor of a ~2.5 in the SNR.
-A study to remove these fake events onboard is ongoing.
+The contribution of these cosmic-ray induced triggers to the total PICsIT background is of the order of 10%, but they mainly affect the low-energy channels below $\sim 300$ keV (up to about 30% of the total background).
+Since in the standard observing mode only histograms are downloaded, this introduces non-statistical fluctuations in the data, up to a factor of a $\sim 2.5$ in the SNR.

 Time-averaged, in-flight background spectra as observed by ISGRI and PICsIT are shown in Figure 7.
-The in-flight count rates are compared to those of the Crab in Table 3.
+The in-flight count rates are compared to those of the Crab in

+Table 3.